Build Your XC Team’s Summer Base with Precision

 The Summer Training Plan Generator bridges the gap between scientific training principles and automation.
-This tool allows you (or your athletes) to input a recent race result and a starting volume baseline to instantly generate a 10-week, phase-specific training block based on sound training principles that have been proven effective.
+Input a recent race result and a starting volume, and the tool instantly generates an 8 to 16-week, phase-specific training block.
 High temperatures and humidity can wreak havoc on runners.
-Use my heat adjusted pacing calculator if needed.
+Use my heat adjusted pacing calculator when needed.

 Key Features: